COVID-19 Sample Collection and Transport Resources

 *Do not use calcium alginate swabs or swabs with wooden shafts when testing for COVID-19.
 These swabs can contain substances that inactivate some viruses and can inhibit PCR testing .
-According to the FDA, “sample collection with a flocked swab, when available, is preferred.”

 Multiple specimens from the same patient may be taken with a single swab.
 If more than one swab is used for collecting specimens from two different locations in the same patient, both swabs may be placed in the same vial in order to conserve collection and assay supplies.

 In this video, Norman Sharples, COPAN Diagnostics’ CEO, discusses the different sites and swab materials available for sample collection for COVID-19 based on the FDA Guidelines as of April 1, 2020.
-FDA believes that a nasopharyngeal specimen is a preferred choice for swab-based SARS-CoV-2 testing.
+FDA believes that a nasopharyngeal specimen is a preferred choice for swab-based COVID-19 testing.

 COPAN makes COVID-19 collection and transport kits that are compatible with the recommended configuration that pairs 3mL of UTM® universal viral transport medium with flocked swab(s).

-Also, Healthcare Providers can quickly assemble in-house sample collection kits and place the items in a Ziploc/Minigrip bag for distribution using the different COPAN item numbers listed in the section below.
+Also, healthcare providers can quickly assemble in-house sample collection kits and place the items in a Ziploc/Minigrip bag for distribution using the different COPAN item numbers listed in the section below.

 Distributor Links & Part Numbers

-In the United States, COPAN does not sell its sample collection products directly to laboratories.
+In the United States, COPAN does not sell sample collection products directly to clinical laboratories.
 Our products are available through our distribution partners.
 Here you will find information about recommended sample collection swabs and transport media as well as distributor part numbers.

 Distributor Part Numbers